Certifying Anosov representations: Angles and distances to parallel sets

-Let $r$ be the unique point on $P$ in the horocycle $H(q,\tau)$.
-Then \cite[Lemma 4.10]{Rie21} yields an upper bound for $d(q,P)$ by producing a horocyclic curve $r_0$ from $p$ to $r$, pushing it towards $\tau$ to obtain a horocyclic curve $r_\ell$ from $q$ to $P$, and estimating its length.
-The upper bound we use here is a slight modification: the constant $\kappa_0$ there becomes $1$ here (due to our normalization of the Riemannian metric), and we integrate the inequality $\abs{\dot{r_\ell}(t)} \le e^{-S} \abs{\dot{r_0}(t)} \le e^{t-S}$ over $t$ from $0$ to $D$. \end{proof}
+Let $r$ be the unique point on $P$ in the horocycle $H(p,\tau)$.
+Produce a horocyclic curve $r_0$ from $p$ to $r$, and then push it towards $\tau$ to obtain a horocyclic curve $r_\ell$ from $q$ to $P$.
+The proof of \cite[Lemma 4.11]{riestenberg2024quantified} provides the bound